Wesztman/mkdocs-azure-pipelines/README.md

 ### Phase 4: Robustness
 - [ ] Support different syntaxes for parameters and variables.
 - [ ] Handle syntax errors gracefully with clear error messages.
+- [ ] Support smaller tags with only start point for title, about, example etc.

 ## Syntax